 Residents, fellows and junior faculty from all specialties are invited to participate in this interdisciplinary event.
 By presenting a poster, and hearing colleagues present their work, you’ll gain valuable experience discussing and defending your scholarly work.

 The GME office holds yearly sessions to educate residents on contract negotiation and benefit analysis.
 The sessions, which are conducted by an attorney and insurance broker, are eagerly anticipated by residents.
 The following additional seminars have been added to create a Career planning seminar series: Choosing the Perfect Fit: Key Considerations in Job Selection, CV Writing and Interviewing Skills.

 This program was developed in partnership with the Royal College of Physicians in London.

-The Jacobs School is again sponsoring a faculty development program to enhance teaching and evaluation skills for faculty and chief residents.
+The Jacobs School is again providing a faculty development program to enhance teaching and evaluation skills for faculty and chief residents.
 The program is planned in two stages.
 Stage one will consist of generic teaching and feedback skills, and Stage two will address additional teaching skills, assessment, and struggling learners.
 All participants are required to attend all sessions and complete an education project as a component of the training.
 A Peer Support Network will assist participants in completing this goal.
-NEW this year – Options for electives to tailor the program to your needs!